BACK TO BASICS: AN INTRODUCTORY GUIDE TO EFS CHECKS

-EFS checks allow drivers to safely and conveniently acquire funds to pay for essential services while out on the road.
-These checks are also used for purchasing goods or paying for work-related fees.
+EFS checks have remained a popular payment method because they offer several distinct benefits to both truck drivers and carriers.
+These allow drivers to safely and conveniently acquire funds to pay for essential services while out on the road.
+EFS checks are also used in the purchase of goods or paying for work-related accessorial fees.

 In short, EFS checks allow carriers to closely regulate how and where drivers spend funds that are provided to them.

-Perhaps the most significant issue is that the EFS check or Money Code verification process can be quite tedious.
+Perhaps the most significant issue is that the fleet check or Money Code verification process can be quite tedious.
 Drivers must call the issuing company and obtain the first two tracking codes.
-Then, the recipient of the EFS check has to contact Electronic Funds Source, LLC, in order to acquire the final code.
+Then, the recipient of the check has to contact Electronic Funds Source, LLC, in order to acquire the final code.

 24/7 repair shops and after-hours receiving facilities frequently encounter extended EFS processing times.
-These delays can prevent the driver from getting back on the road, which will result in lost revenue for the carrier.
+These delays can prevent the driver from getting back on the road, which may result in lost revenue for the carrier.

-If you are looking for a better way to pay, RoadSync is the answer.
+If you are looking for a better way to pay, RoadSync Checkout is the answer.
 Our innovative technology can simplify payment activities, reduce processing time, and maximize revenue collection.

 But don’t just take our word for it.
 Schedule a free demo and see how our platform can drastically improve your payment processing capabilities.